ImBaedin/nupper/README.md

 ```

-## Here are some events and methods
+## Here are some events, methods and settings

 ### Events
 >`DOWNLOAD_BEGIN` - Fired when download begins.